Abandoned & Little-Known Airfields:

 The 1947 Washington Sectional Chart depicted Dover Airpark as having a 2,500' unpaved runway.

-The earliest photo which has been located of Dover Airpark was a 1951 aerial view.
+The earliest photo which has been located of Dover Airpark was a 4/23/51 USGS aerial view.

-It depicted Dover Airpark as having 3 grass runways, with a row of T-hangars on the west side.
+It depicted Dover Airpark as having 3 grass runways, with a row of T-hangars on the west side, but no aircraft were visible on the field.

 The 1956 USGS topo map depicted Dover Airpark as having 3 unpaved runways, with 5 small buildings & a radio tower on the south side.

-The earliest photo which is available of Dover Airpark was a May 1957 USGS aerial view.
+The last photo which has been located of Dover Airpark was a May 1957 USGS aerial view.

-It depicted Dover Airpark as having 3 grass runways, with a row of T-hangars on the west side.
+It depicted Dover Airpark as having 3 grass runways, with a row of T-hangars on the west side, but no aircraft were visible on the field.

 The last aeronautical chart depiction which has been located of Dover Airpark was on the March 1967 Washington Sectional Chart.